TMGA-WAY/TMGA-WAY/README.md

-**Welcome to the coding realm of Dipankar Mitra!
-Now, if you're here wondering why you're on a quest through this GitHub haven, relax—it seems everyone's got their eyes on my digital trail.
-Let's keep the cyber-chatter to a minimum, shall we?
-Dive into the code, and let's build some tech magic together!**

-## About Me 🌟

 Curious to learn more about me?
 Keep scrolling.
 Otherwise, dive straight into the tech stack I'm currently weaving magic with.